FrancescoZ83/UAV-Trajectory-Tracking-Adaptive-NMPC-vs.-Observer-based-MPC/README.md

 👉 **[READ THE FULL REPORT (PDF)](docs/ICO_Report.pdf)** 👈

 ---

-The goal was to evaluate their performance in trajectory tracking when facing different real-world challenges, such as unknown payloads and external environmental disturbances.

 ## 📌 Project Overview
 Controlling UAVs is complex due to their non-linear dynamics and aerodynamic effects.
 While standard NMPC provides flexibility in handling constraints, it lacks inherent robustness to model uncertainties or persistent disturbances.
 This project implements and compares two solutions: